solomkinmv/site/personal-site/content/posts/vitejs-to-nextjs-migration.md

 ---
-title: "Migration from Vite to Next.js while keeping Ant Design"
+title: "Migrating from Vite to Next.js While Retaining Ant Design"
 date: 2024-01-21
 draft: false
 tags: [ "nextjs", "frontend", "react" ]
 ---

-# Problem Overview
+## Problem Overview

-I'm not a real frontend developer, so I'm just figuring out the whole ecosystem and step on every rake on my way.

-I started [Shortcuts Disco](https://shortcuts.solomk.in) with Create React App, but apparently it's deprecated right now.
-Few months ago
-I've tried to research alternatives and was surprised by the amount of different tools and frameworks.
-Official React site [mentions](https://react.dev/learn/start-a-new-react-project) multiple build tools: Next.js, Remix, Gatsby.
-I was so surprised that there are no "just React" option.
-So I researched a bit and found Vite which looks like modern alternative for Create React App.

-I've migrated my project to Vite and was happy with it.
-But then I realized that site is available only with JS which makes it a blind spot for search engines.
-I've researched this topic and realized why do I need Server Side Rendering for my application-like site.
-Additionally, I didn't want to host any service for this site, so I found out that there are multiple React based frameworks that support nice blend of static and dynamic pages.
-I've chosen Next.js because it's the most popular one, and I hope it will be supported for a long time.
+As someone who isn't a dedicated frontend developer, navigating the complex ecosystem of web development tools can feel like stumbling across hidden traps.
+My journey began with the creation of [Shortcuts Disco](https://shortcuts.solomk.in) using Create React App.
+However, I soon discovered its obsolescence.

+A few months ago, I delved into exploring alternatives and was astounded by the plethora of available tools and frameworks.
+The official React site [mentions](https://react.dev/learn/start-a-new-react-project) several build tools like Next.js, Remix, and Gatsby.
+The absence of a straightforward "just React" option took me by surprise.
+My research led me to Vite, a modern counterpart to Create React App.

+Transitioning my project to Vite initially seemed like a triumph.
+But, I soon encountered a significant issue: the site's reliance on JavaScript made it invisible to search engines.
+This realization prompted me to understand the necessity of Server Side Rendering (SSR) for my application-centric site.
+Moreover, I wanted a solution that didn't require hosting a service.
+That's when I discovered frameworks blending static and dynamic pages.
+I chose Next.js for its popularity and hoped for its long-term support.

 ![Migration from Vite to Next.js with Ant Design](images/vitejs-to-nextjs-migration/vitejs-to-nextjs-migration.webp)

-# Learning Curve
+## Learning Curve

-As always, frontend world is a mess.
-There are multiple approaches for Next.js: Pages Router and App Router.
-App Router is the new one, but there are rough edges, and I've seen a lot of comments that it's not ready for production.
-But I've decided to try it anyway, because it's the future and I don't want to migrate again in a year.

-Initially I wanted to do this ad hoc with ChatGPT, but then I realized that it's not that straightforward and I need to learn Next.js first.
+The frontend world, as always, is a complex maze.
+With Next.js, there are two main approaches: Pages Router and App Router.
+The latter, being newer, still has its kinks and many advise against using it in production.
+However, I opted for the App Router, looking towards the future and aiming to avoid another migration soon.

-Surprisingly, [official tutorial](https://nextjs.org/learn/dashboard-app) was very helpful and I got the basics in a few evenings.
+My initial plan was to tackle this migration with the help of ChatGPT.
+Yet, it soon became clear that a deeper understanding of Next.js was essential.
+To my surprise, the [official tutorial](https://nextjs.org/learn/dashboard-app) was incredibly insightful, and I grasped the basics in just a few evenings.

 ![Next.js Tutorial](https://nextjs.org/_next/image?url=%2Flearn%2Fdark%2Fdashboard.png&w=3840&q=75&dpl=dpl_42Sgxb1DrR4FHfR27frojTCdKMQA)

-# Migration
+## Migration

-My next problem appeared when I tried to migrate my ViteJS project to Next.js.
-I'm using [Ant Design,](https://ant.design) and it's not compatible with Next.js and has some integration problems with App Router.
-Official documentation [mentions](https://ant.design/docs/react/use-with-next) usage with Next.js, but Ant Design uses a lot of JavaScript, and it's not compatible with Next.js Server Side Rendering, so you need to annotate each file with `use client` directive.
+The real challenge emerged when I began migrating my ViteJS project to Next.js.
+I use [Ant Design](https://ant.design), which initially seemed incompatible with Next.js's App Router.
+The official documentation [mentions](https://ant.design/docs/react/use-with-next) integration with Next.js, but Ant Design's heavy JavaScript usage clashed with Next.js's SSR.
+To overcome this, each file needed the `use client` directive.

-Initially, I thought that this is a problem and I tried to migrate from Ant Design to Tailwind based component libraries.
-That appeared to be a huge headache and required a lot of work.
+My first reaction was to switch from Ant Design to Tailwind-based component libraries.
+However, this proved to be a daunting task, requiring extensive work.

-Then I decided to configure static site generation with `use client` directive and check how it looks.
-And it worked perfectly fine!
-The only trick was to extract page content to separate client component and use it in server generated Page component.
-This page component fetched shortcuts data and passed it to client component as a prop.
-During static site generation Next.js used that data and build perfectly good static page with all the data.
+Then, I experimented with configuring static site generation using the `use client` directive.
+To my delight, it worked seamlessly!
+The trick was to separate page content into a client component and integrate it within the server-generated Page component.
+This approach allowed the Page component to fetch shortcut data and pass it as props to the client component.
+During static site generation, Next.js utilized this data to build fully functional static pages.

-Example of page component:
+Here's an example of a page component:

 ```tsx
 import {getAllShortcuts} from "@/lib/shortcuts";